Did you read my first post about The True Cost? Yes? Then let’s talk about cotton. Genetically modified cotton to be specific.

 Effects of genetically modified cotton

 Before I saw The True Cost, I had absolutely no clue about the shockingly high rate of farmer suicides in India.
 These suicides are linked by many to Monsanto’s Bt cotton seeds.
 The high cost of seeds, and apparent unreliability of crops, means that thousands of farmers have found themselves with crushing amounts of debt.
 The problem is so widespread that the Indian government stepped in last year with a $1.3bn insurance scheme.
 Monsanto seem to be the only winners here, as farmers have to buy fresh supplies of genetically modified seeds each year.
+And we have also been using this excellent Bristol cleaning company a lot recently and they have just been wonderful so if you are in Bristol and could use some help then definitely give them a call.

 It isn’t just its farmers in India that are suffering as this interview with Larhea Pepper shows.